 “Yes, these systems are evolving.
-But the foundations were laid well before women were considered persons,” says Hill, “and well before anyone started talking about gender as something fluid, rather than a binary.”
+But the foundations were laid well before women were considered persons,” says Hill, “and well before anyone started talking about gender as a spectrum, rather than a binary.”
 So the process of changing a cultural norm as entrenched as masculinity will be a slow one.

 Performing masculinity: the myth of the Marlboro man

 Dr. Jean-René Leblanc, PhD, associate professor of digital arts in UCalgary's Faculty of Arts, is also in the business of rethinking masculinities.
-He is looking for signs of change in the rodeo arena, and is interested in gender as a performance – rather than a biological – marker.
+He is looking for signs of change in the rodeo arena, and sees gender as a performance rather than a biological fact.

 To explain the idea of performing your gender, Leblanc points to the things we do consciously, every day, that express our gender.
-“It’s the idea that your gender isn’t something you’re born with, physically.
-It’s the things we do with our bodies, the way we move, the way we speak, the way we dress.
+“It’s the idea that your gender isn’t something you’re born with physically.
+It’s constructed through the things we do with our bodies, the way we move, the way we speak, the way we dress.
 This is how we create meaning and define our gender.”

 To study how people perform their gender, Leblanc is currently focused on cowboys.
-“In this culture, masculinity is performed in a very particular way,” says Leblanc.
-“Cowboy culture has this biologically male marker.
-But really it’s a large umbrella that includes men and woman.”
+“In cowboy culture, masculinity is performed in a very particular way,” says Leblanc.
+“Rodeo culture has traditionally been seen as a man’s world.
+But really it’s a community that includes both men and women.”

 Talking cowboy culture with cowboys

 Leblanc’s SSHRC-funded research project is two-fold.
-Along with a team of Canadian researchers, he will first interview about 20 people who participate in rodeos as cowboys.
+In the first phase, Leblanc, along with a team of Canadian researchers, will first interview about 20 people who participate in rodeos as cowboys.
 He will ask questions like:

 - What is a cowboy?